aldrio/django-nextjs-graphql/README.md

 Install the dependencies with `yarn install`.
 (This will also install the poetry dependencies).

 Run `yarn all:dev` to start both the API and the webapp

+Initial setup:

+1. Migrate the database: `yarn api:mg migrate`
+2. Create a user: `yarn api:mg createsuperuser`
+3. Load `yarn api:mg loaddata cookbook`

+Now when you view the nextjs generated landing page, you can click through to the django hosted login page and log in.
+When you return to any nextjs routes you should still be logged in.